p3r7/awesome-monome-norns/README.md

 ## Development: Libraries & Engines

-When developing apps/scripts, you rely on lua libraries (classes & modules).
+When developing _scripts_, you rely on lua libraries (classes & modules).
 One of them, _engine_, allows interacting with a running _SuperCollider_ instance.

 When using _SuperCollider_, one can rely on an already installed _SuperCollider_ library on spin their own.
 Those _SuperCollider_ libraries (in essence a _SynthDef_) are called _engines_ in the context of **norns** development.

-Most advanced apps come with their own custom libraries / engine.
+Most advanced _scripts_ come with their own custom libraries / engine.

 Here are listed the ones most often spotted in the wild.